 I drove up Signal Mountain, the highest point that can be reached by car.
 Trees lined both sides of the road.
 I drove by Mount Moran and saw the Falling Ice and Skillet glaciers.

 The town of Jackson, Wyoming, took its name from mountain man Davey Jackson, who explored the area in the early 1800s.
 The town sits in a valley known as Jackson Hole.
 Mountain men referred to valleys as "holes."
-Jackson's population is about 10,000, and the airport is inside the Park.
+Jackson's population is about 10,000.
+The airport is inside the Park.

 There is an elk refuge, and antlers are everywhere.
 "Antler arches" are on the town square.
 Bicycles and motorcycles are a nuisance.

 I hung out with Loretta Scott of the Jackson Hole Astronomy Club.
-We entered the Cowboy Bar and saw a few Perseid meteors.
+We went to the Cowboy Bar.
+We saw a few Perseid meteors.

 Grand Teton National Park lies south of Yellowstone.
 The Snake River begins south of Yellowstone and flows into the Columbia River.